madslundt/NetCoreMicroservicesSample/README.md

 ### Microservice

 Micro services are just REST APIs and are created without any knowledge to each other.
-If a micro service wants to notify another service it simply publishes an event and the services subscribing to this event can take action on it.
+If a micro service wants to notify another service it simply publishes an event and the services subscribing to this event can take action on it using publish/subscribe with RabbitMQ.